« The Song of God—Volume 1, chapters 1-6

 The Vedas deal mainly with the subject of the three modes of material nature.
 O Arjuna, become transcendental to these three modes.
 Be free from all dualities and from all anxieties for gain and safety, and be established in the self.

-Verse 46: yāvān artha uda-pāne, sarvataḥ samplutodake
+Text 46: yāvān artha uda-pāne, sarvataḥ samplutodake

 tāvān sarveṣu vedeṣu, brāhmaṇasya vijānataḥ